Linkkijkl/linkki-web/content/yhdistys/jäsenyys.en.md

 - *Honorary members* are invited by the general meeting as described in the rules of the association. ei voi liittyä erikseen.
 The first honorary members have been acknowledged in 2015.
 All members can make suggestions for honorary members via email to the chairperson of the board at pj@linkkijkl.fi.

-# Jäsenedut
+# Member benefits

 ## Teerenpeli

-* Teerenpelin panimon hanatuotteet -15%
+* Teerenpeli brewery products on tap -15%
-* Teerenpelin Mustikka tai Puolukka-snapsi 4cl 3€
+* Teerenpeli schnapps: Mustikka (Blueberry) or Puolukka (Lingonberry) 4cl 3€
-* Drinkit MustikkaMuuli tai Pulina 5€
+* Drinks: MustikkaMuuli or Pulina 5€
-* Viini punainen tai valkoinen 12cl 4€
+* Wine (red/white 12cl 4€
-* Koko pullo viiniä 23€
+* Bottle of wine 23€
-* Kahvi tai tee 1€
+* Coffee or tea 1€
-* Pieni limu 1€
+* Small soda 1€
-* Iso limu 2€
+* Big soda 2€
-* Sulami järrikerrosleipä 7,5€
+* Sulami sandwich 7,5€
-* Ranskalaiset 3€
+* Fries 3€
-* Talvikaudella kaakao 2€
+* Hot chocolate in winter season 2€

 ## DeLorean
-* -2€ listacocktaileista
+* -2€ discount of list cocktails
-* Hanajuomat ja kaikki viinit -20%
+* Taps and wines -20%
-* Linkkariviinipullo 17€
+* Linkki wine bottle 17€

 ## Club Escape
-* hanaolut 0,3l 4€
+* beer on tap 0,3l 4€
-* hanasiideri 0,3l 4€
+* cider on tap 0,3l 4€
-* hanalonkero 0,3l 4€
+* long drink on tap 0,3l 4€
 * Linkki-drinkki 4€

 ## Antishop
-* 10% alennus normaalihintaisista myymälän tuotteista
+* 10% discount on all normal priced items in store

-## Jyväskylän kiipeilykeskus
+## Jyväskylän kiipeilykeskus / Jyväskylä Climbing Centre
-* Kertakäynti 8€
+* One-off 8€ (incl. shoes)
-* Viiden kerran sarjakortti 35€
+* Multiticket, 5 sessions 35€ (incl. shoes)
-* Top Rope -kurssi + 5 harjoittelukertaa 55€ (sisältää valjasvuokran)
+* Top Rope -course + 5 sessions 55€ (incl. shoes and harness)

-Kaikki hinnat sisältävät kenkävuokran.

 ## Konehuone
-* Hiustenleikkuu 24€
+* Haircut 24€
-* Mallinmuutos 32€
+* Hairstyle change 32€
-* Koneleikkuu 14€
+* Buzzcut 14€
-* 20% alennusta hiustuotteista
+* 20% discount of hair products

 ## Huoltokukko
-* 20% alennus oheislaitteista
+* 20% discount accessory devices

 ## Karaoke Bar Helmi
-* Happy Hour -hinnaston mukaiset hinnat
+* Happy Hour -prices
-* Sisäänpääsy ja narikka ilmaisia
+* Free admission and cloakroom
-* Linkki-juoma
+* Linkki-drink
-* Karaokekabinetti arkipäivisin 50€
+* Karaoke cabinet during working days 50€